November 11, 2019

 Sometimes things need not be so complicated to be desirable and, for some, to be exceedingly valuable.
 Big watches are in nowadays, and that makes important watches of the past which were extraordinarily large for the time in high demand.
 In the special world of auctions, high demand equals no limit bidding.
 A stellar example is this monopusher chronograph from 1932: cased in an 18k gold case measuring 46 millimeters in diameter, not only was it considered to be an extremely large watch at the time, but it still remains uncharted territory as Patek Philippe generally makes much more conservatively sized pieces.

 Over the years (well, centuries), Patek has created a fantastic array of different references, most of which you will discover in our selection.
 While the 1591 may just be one you have not heard about before, it’s clear it has something special going for it once you learn that it was featured on the cover of Christie’s Geneva Important Pocket Watches and Wrist Watches Catalog in 2007.
 Its special blend of exceptionally refined aesthetics and stunningly complex inner workings make the 1591 an extremely desirable piece even among other historically important watches.
 As if that was not enough, let’s add that only two, that’s right, two pieces were ever made.
-The one sold by Christie’s is, well, one of its kind being the only one housed in stainless steel, while the other piece is in 18k yellow gold.
-And despite the fact that it was manufactured in 1944 — at an extremely early and war-stricken time, and also set in a material that Patek has duly avoided, this piece has even more to offer.
+The one sold by Christie’s is, well, one of a kind, being the only one housed in stainless steel, while the other piece is in 18k yellow gold.
+And despite the fact that it was manufactured in 1944 — at an extremely early and war-stricken time, and also set in a material that Patek has duly avoided — this piece has a lot to offer.

 According to Christie’s notes, this watch was unknown to literature and the market until 1996.
-That was the time when it was first offered at auction, and also when it broke the then world-record for any stainless steel wristwatch ever sold at auction.
-According to Patek’s notes this piece was sold by its retailer in India and, as Christie’s remarks, it actually was “the pride of a Maharaja who enjoyed wearing the robust timepiece occasionally when playing polo.
+This is when it was first offered at auction and also when it broke the world record for a stainless steel wristwatch ever sold at auction.
+According to Patek’s notes, this piece was sold by its retailer in India and, as Christie’s remarks, it actually was “the pride of a Maharaja who enjoyed wearing the robust timepiece occasionally when playing polo.
 It was then given as a present to the man in charge of organizing the Maharaja’s wedding.”
-After fetching a striking $2,240,714 all we know is that the piece can now be found at the Patek Philippe Museum… and that I never before wanted so much to be a wedding organizer in India.
+After fetching a striking $2,240,714, all we know is that the piece can now be found at the Patek Philippe Museum… and that I never before wanted so much to be a wedding organizer in India.